-By the end of training, a trainee will be able to: Code Learning outcome Assessment Taxonomy and definitions 3.1.1 Retired December 2023 3.1.2 Critically discuss the main descriptors of pain (nociceptive, neuropathic Exam and nociplastic) in the International Association for the Study of Pain (IASP) taxonomy.
-3.1.3 Understand the historical evolution of those IASP descriptors of pain.
-Exam Pre-clinical knowledge 3.1.4 Describe the anatomy of the peripheral and central nociceptive pathways Exam in the somatosensory system.
-3.1.5 Describe mechanisms of transduction, transmission and modulation in Exam nociceptive pathways.
+- Code Learning outcome Assessment Taxonomy and definitions 3.1.1 Retired December 2023 3.1.2 Critically discuss the main descriptors of pain (nociceptive, neuropathic and nociplastic) in the International Association for the Study of Pain (IASP) taxonomy.
+Exam 3.1.3 Understand the historical evolution of those IASP descriptors of pain.
+Exam Pre-clinica I knowledge 3.1.4 Describe the anatomy of the peripheral and central nociceptive pathways in the somatosensory system.
+Exam 3.1.5 Describe mechanisms of transduction, transmission and modulation in nociceptive pathways.
 Exam 3.1.6 Outline the concepts of peripheral and central sensitisation of nociception.
-3.1.7 Outline current concepts of referred pain: Exam Somato-somatic.
-Viscero-somatic.
-Viscero-visceral. • Somato-visceral. .
-3.1.8 Define the following clinical terms and describe their neurobiological Exam bases: Sensorv threshold. .
-Pain threshold. • Pain tolerance. • Allodynia. • Hyperalgesia. • Hyperpathia.
-Clinical identification of biomedical mechanisms of pain 3.1.9 Demonstrate ability to infer nociceptive, neuropathic and nociplastic Exam descriptors of pain on the basis of clinical examination.
-3.1.10 Recognise that nociceptive, neuropathic and nociplastic pain mechanisms MP, Exam may occur concurrently.
-3.1.11 Understand the limited utility of tools historically used for screening of Exam neuropathic pain.
+Exam 3.1.7 Outline current concepts of referred pain: Exam 3.1.8 Define the following clinical terms and describe their neurobiological bases: Exam Clinical ide entification of biomedical mechanisms of pain 3.1.9 Demonstrate ability to infer nociceptive, neuropathic and nociplastic descriptors of pain on the basis of clinical examination.
+Exam 3.1.10 Recognise that nociceptive, neuropathic and nociplastic pain mechanisms may occur concurrently.
+MP, Exam 3.1.11 Understand the limited utility of tools historically used for screening of neuropathic pain.
+Exam